ecml-aaltd/aaltd2023/challenge.md

 ## Organization and Registration

 This competition is hosted by the <a href="https://2023.ecmlpkdd.org/submissions/discovery-challenge/challenges/" target="_blank">ECML/PKDD 2023 conference</a> as a *Discovery Challenge*.
-It is organized using the Kaggle platform between April and June and its results will be discussed at AALTD in September, 2023.
+It is organized using the Kaggle platform starting 11th April and ending 11th June.
+The results and top three winning solutions will be presented at the AALTD workshop in September, 2023.

-**Please fill out this <a href="https://docs.google.com/forms/d/1BoAJWlhCVU0LUeDLzb7GOBM4MTk2AKkfpY--hk987-0" target="_blank">form</a> to register for the challenge.**
+**Please fill out this <a href="https://docs.google.com/forms/d/1BoAJWlhCVU0LUeDLzb7GOBM4MTk2AKkfpY--hk987-0" target="_blank">google form</a> to register for the challenge.
+Participants are strictly prohibited from registering multiple times to gain an unfair advantage.
+No pseudonyms may be used for registration.**

 ## Data Description